pavelone/presentation-app/src/markdown/install.md

 vagrant up fhirbase && vagrant up fhirplace
 ```

-Initial VMs startup can take a lot of time because Vagrant have to
+Initial VMs startup can take a lot of time because Vagrant has to
 download several OS images (about 1.5 Gb total) and unpack them.
 Next
 startups will be much faster (almost instant).